post-kerbin-mining-corporation/CryoEngines/readme.txt

 You are free to share and adapt the materials only for non-commercial purposes and when providing appropriate attribution.
 Any derivatives must be distributed under the same license.

 Module Manager (v2.6.6) is distributed under its own licence (CC-SA).
 Please find source code and more details at https://github.com/sarbian/ModuleManager

-BDAnimationModules (v0.6.1) is distributed under its own licence (CC-BY-SA).
-Please find source code and more details at https://github.com/BahamutoD/BDAnimationModules/releases/

 Interstellar Fuel Switch (v1.16) is distributed under its own licence (CC-NC-SA).
 Please find source code and more details at https://github.com/sswelm/KSPInterstellar/tree/master/FuelSwitch